-- Language must be professional and appropriate, including any family members in the background. - Staff must only use platforms agreed by school leaders - Staff should record the length, time, date and attendance of any sessions held.
+- Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background. - · Staff must only use platforms agreed by school leaders - Staff should record the length, time, date and attendance of any sessions held.

-7.2 Online safety at home School will continue to support parents, sharing online safety information, websites and resources for them to utilise on the school website and in school communications and updates.
+7.2 Online safety at home

+School will continue to support parents, sharing online safety information, websites and resources for them to utilise on the school website and in school communications and updates.
 E.g. links to CEOPs, ThinkUKnow.

-8.0 Supporting children not in school Ladysmith Infant and Nursery School is committed to ensuring the safety and wellbeing of all its children.
+8.0 Supporting children not in school

+Ladysmith Junior School is committed to ensuring the safety and wellbeing of all its children.
 Where the DSL has identified a child to be on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person.
 Details of this plan must be recorded, as should a record of contact have made.
 The communication plans can include; remote contact, phone contact, door-step visits (if appropriately risk assessed).
 The plans put in place will as a minimum reflect the Schools Safeguarding of Vulnerable Children During Covid 19 flowchart).
 Other individualised contact methods should be carefully considered, ideally working with families, and recorded.

-Ladysmith Infant and Nursery School and its DSL will work closely with all stakeholders to maximise the effectiveness of any communication plan.
-Any such plan must be reviewed at least weekly at a virtual Inclusion Meeting and where concerns arise, the DSL will consider any referrals as appropriate.
+Ladysmith Junior School and its DSL will work closely with all stakeholders to maximise the effectiveness of any communication plan.
+Any such plan must be reviewed at least weekly and where concerns arise, the DSL will consider any referrals as appropriate.
 The school will share safeguarding messages on its website and social media pages.
-Ladysmith Infant and Nursery School recognises that school is a protective factor for children and young people, and the current circumstances, can affect the mental health of pupils and their parents and carers All staff at Ladysmith Infant and Nursery School need to be aware of this in setting expectations of pupils' work where they are at home.
-Ladysmith Infant and Nursery School will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
+Ladysmith Junior School recognises that school is a protective factor for children and young people, and the current circumstances, can affect the mental health of pupils and their parents and carers.

+All staff at Ladysmith Junior School need to be aware of this in setting expectations of pupils' work where they are at home.
+Ladysmith Junior School will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
 This will be bespoke to each child and recorded.
-Ladysmith Infant and Nursery School is committed to ensuring the safety and wellbeing of all its students.
+Ladysmith Junior School is committed to ensuring the safety and wellbeing of all its students.
 We will continue to be a safe space for all children to attend and flourish.

 The Headteacher will ensure that appropriate staff are on site and staff to pupil ratio numbers are appropriate, to maximise safety.
-Ladysmith Infant and Nursery School will continually refer to the most recent Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.
+Ladysmith Junior School will continually refer to the most recent Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.
 Where staff have concerns about the impact of staff absence - such as our Designated Safeguarding Lead or first aiders - they discuss them immediately with senior leaders.

-9.0 Peer on Peer Abuse Ladysmith Infant and Nursery School recognises that during the closure a revised process may be required for managing any report of such abuse and supporting victims.
+9.0 Peer on Peer Abuse

+Ladysmith Junior School recognises that during the closure a revised process may be required for managing any report of such abuse and supporting victims.
 Where a school receives a report of peer on peer abuse, they will follow the principles as set out in part 5 of KCSIE and of those outlined within of the Child Protection Policy.

 The school will listen and work with the young person, parents/carers and any multiagency partner required to ensure the safety and security of that young person.
 Concerns and actions must be recorded and appropriate referrals made.